 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

 Peelers might be one of the most common kitchen gadgets, right alongside wooden spoons.
 Unlike spoons, though, there are a lot of differences between models.
-From the general shape of the peeler to the blade material, to the handle material, to the color, there’s a lot to choose from.
-There are two basic shapes for handheld peelers—either a straight peeler or a y-shaped, which shape you choose is all about personal preference.
+From the general shape of the peeler and the blade material to the handle material and the color, there are a lot of options from which to choose.
+There are two basic shapes for handheld potato peelers: straight or Y-shaped.
+Which shape you choose is all about personal preference.

 Best Straight Blade: Spring Chef Premium Swivel Vegetable Peeler

 Solid, comfortable ridged handle

 Peels soft fruits well